seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibTooling.rst

 .. code-block:: c++

   #include "clang/Tooling/CommonOptionsParser.h"
-  #include "llvm/Support/CommandLine.h"
+  #include "llvm37/Support/CommandLine.h"

   using namespace clang::tooling;

   // Apply a custom category to all command-line options so that they are the
   // only ones displayed.
-  static llvm::cl::OptionCategory MyToolCategory("my-tool options");
+  static llvm37::cl::OptionCategory MyToolCategory("my-tool options");

   int main(int argc, const char **argv) {
     // CommonOptionsParser constructor will parse arguments and create a